JoaquinAmatRodrigo/skforecast/docs/README.md

 ## About The Project

-**Skforecast** is a Python library that eases using scikit-learn regressors as single and multi-step forecasters.
-It also works with any regressor compatible with the scikit-learn API (LightGBM, XGBoost, CatBoost, ...).
+**Skforecast** is a Python library that eases using machine learning models as single and multi-step forecasters.
+It works with any regressor compatible with the scikit-learn API (LightGBM, XGBoost, CatBoost, ...).

 **Why use skforecast?**